Murder of Janet Brown: Possible links to Carolanne Jackson murder

-The murderer had tied Jackson's hands and feet and took a Rolex watch from her body, as well as other jewellery.
-One of the items taken from her wrist was a gold 1930s Cartier bracelet, which has never been recovered.
-Her gold Rolex watch was worth £2,000 and had been worn by her every day for 20 years.
-The police were unable to open the house safe to see if the attacker had taken anything from it.
-The cottage had been ransacked and the contents of the cupboards and drawers were thrown over the floor.
-The severe wounds on her head had been caused by her being hit by fists and a blunt instrument.
-The items used to tie her hands and feet had come from her own home.
+The murderer had tied Jackson's hands and feet and took a £2,000 Rolex watch, which she had worn every day for 20 years, from her body, as well as other jewellery.
+A gold 1930s Cartier bracelet snatched from her wrist has never been recovered.
+The police were unable to open the house safe to discover whether the attacker had taken anything from it.
+The cottage had been ransacked and the contents of the cupboards and drawers were strewn across the floor.
+The severe wounds on Jackson's head were caused by strikes using fists and a blunt instrument.
+The items by which her hands and feet were bound had originated within the home.

-A witness came forward to say that they had seen a man acting suspiciously in the woods near her home on the night of her murder.
-The day after this sighting was reported in the press, police found a bag of clothes in the wood, containing some light casual clothes, towels and a 'sports gear' torch.
-They were inside a green "Welly Bag" made by Caboodle.
-Detectives stated that they did not know if the items were connected to the murder.
-On the same day the discovery of the clothes bag was reported, it was revealed that police were examining a possible link between Jackson's murder and a robbery at a Wargrave antiques store.
-The robbery took place in February of that year, and an elderly couple were tied up by the thieves.
-There had been other incidents in the Buckinghamshire region in recent weeks where wealthy people had been attacked and robbed in their homes by gangs.
-Detectives also examined possible links to a string of around 100 violent robberies nationwide, some of which were attributed to the work of a gang of robbers known as the "Quality Street Gang".
+A witness claimed to have seen a man acting suspiciously in the woods near Jackson's home on the night of the murder.
+The day after this sighting was reported in the press, police found a bag of clothes in the woods containing some light casual clothes, towels and a "sports gear" torch inside a green bag.
+Detectives did not know whether the items were connected to the murder.

+Police also examined a possible link between Jackson's murder and a February robbery at a Wargrave antiques store at which an elderly couple were bound by thieves.
+There had been other incidents in the Buckinghamshire region in recent weeks involving wealthy victims who had been attacked and robbed in their homes by gangs.
+Detectives also examined possible links to a string of about 100 violent robberies nationwide, some of which were attributed to the work of a gang of robbers known as the Quality Street Gang.

-In 1998 Jackson and Brown's murders were suggested to be linked by Operation Enigma, a nationwide investigation into the unsolved murders of 207 women.
+In 1998, Jackson's and Brown's murders were suggested to be linked by Operation Enigma, a nationwide investigation into the unsolved murders of 207 women.

-An inquest into Jackson's death in 1999 concluded that she was almost certainly killed by an opportunist thief who followed her home after she withdrew £500 from a cashpoint.
-She had gone to the cashpoint at 9:30 p.m. before driving home, where she was attacked as she unloaded items from her car.
-Detectives also revealed at this point that they wanted to trace two men who had been seen leaving the area in a dark car that evening.
+An inquest into Jackson's death in 1999 concluded that she was almost certainly killed by an opportunistic thief who followed her to her house after she had withdrawn £500 from a cashpoint at 9:30 p.m.
+She was likely attacked as she unloaded items from her car.
+Detectives also revealed that they wanted to trace two men who had been seen leaving the area in a dark car that evening.